sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_3_ProgrammingLanguages/ProgrammingLanguages_Quiz.md

 **Description**

-a) It is basically, text.

-b) It is created by humans to talk to computer.

-c) It is like English.

-d) All the statements are true for programming languages.
+All the statements are true for programming languages.

 ---
 ---